Aegrah/PANIX/README.md

 | **Arch Linux**   | ✓       | ✗                                              |
 | **OpenSUSE**     | ✓       | ✗                                              |

-Some custom Linux distributions might swap around paths, and therefore mechanisms may fail on untested versions.
-Older versions of these distributions may or may not use specific services.
-However, the vast majority of the persistence mechanisms should be supported.
-If any `default` command fails, the `--custom` flag is available in most features, which will allow you to customize the path/command to be executed, and tailor the persistence mechanism to your environment.
-If this does not work, feel free to take a look at the script, figure out why it does not work on your distribution and learn something new!
+Some custom Linux distributions may have different paths, causing mechanisms to fail on untested versions.
+While most persistence mechanisms are supported, older versions may lack specific services.
+If a default command fails, the `--custom` flag in most features allows you to customize paths/commands to suit your environment.
+If that doesn't work, you can examine the script to understand and adapt it to your distribution.

-Any PR or issue adding a new feature or idea is welcome!
+**Contributions through PRs or issues for new features or ideas are welcome!**

 ![](https://i.imgur.com/waxVImv.png)